timhobbs/vpin-backup/README.md

 For me, I already keep all my tables in a separate drive from my vpin, so I really only need all the config.
 The backup app takes less than 30 seconds and I have the safety of mu configs if something were to happen to my vpin drive.

+### backupsFolder

+This is the location where you wish to store the archivee backups.
+This should be a network location if possible to ensure the safety of the backups should anything happen to the drive in your vpin.

+## replaceInPath

+This was added as a way to eliminate part ofd the file path from being stored in the archive.
+This is mainly for the situation where you are running the app from WSL and using `/mnt` as the location for accessing your files to backup.
+With this, you can remove `mnt/X` (where X is the Windows drive letter) and keep the archive contents tidy.

 ## Automation

 If you wanted to, you could set this up to run whenever you start up your vpin.
 That way you would get automated backups without having to think about it.
 By default, the zip file is named with the datestamp that the process runs, so you could run this periodically and have a backup history.